 With funding from Genome Canada, Professor Warren is also developing the next generation of biologically integrated monitoring, management and treatment tools for mining wastewaters.
 This work is supported by industry partners Glencore Sudbury INO, Hudbay Minerals, Rambler Metals and Mining, OMA, MAC, Advisian, Ecological and Regulatory Solutions, and CSIRO Australia.

-Professors Kamran Esmaeili and Angela Schoellig, in partnership with Airobotics and McEwen Mining, are developing unmanned aerial vehicles for real-time, high-resolution mining data acquisition for post-blast rock fragmentation, hyperspectral analysis of post-blast muck piles and monitoring of surface excavations and earthworks.
+Professors Kamran Esmaeili and Angela Schoellig, in partnership with McEwen Mining, are developing unmanned aerial vehicles for real-time, high-resolution mining data acquisition for post-blast rock fragmentation, hyperspectral analysis of post-blast muck piles and monitoring of surface excavations and earthworks.

 This project will demonstrate that real-time analysis with a UAV can offer both technical and operational advantages over conventional approaches, with the anticipated benefits of improved mine planning and operational efficiency across the mine cycle.

 Professors Vladimiros Papangelakis and Elizabeth Edwards, in partnership with Vale, Glencore, Teck and Hatch, and with funding from Genome Canada, are working on genomics-driven improvements in bioleaching, sulphur and selenium stabilization.